R square and its drawback

 If R square = 1, then it means that ESS = TSS.
 The model is a perfect fit because independent variables explain all the variations in the dependent variable.

 Generally, the value of R square lies somewhere between 0 and 1.
-The closer its value to 1, the better the fit of the OLS model.
+The closer its value is to 1, the better the fit of the OLS model.
 Hence, it is desirable to have higher values of R square which are closer to 1.

 Finally, a major drawback of the R square estimate is that its value can be easily increased by including more independent variables.
 By adding more independent variables to the model, the explained variations can only increase.
-It will never decrease even if the variables are unnecessary.
+That is, it will never decrease even if the variables are unnecessary.
 Therefore, a higher value of R square can be easily achieved because it does not consider the impact of including unnecessary variables.

 Related Posts